Bboy9090/GhostWriter-/README.md

 - ✅ Tracks transaction history: amount, merchant, category, and date for spending insights
 - ✅ Uses SHA-256 hashed PIN authentication to protect access
 - ✅ Implements automatic session locking after 5 minutes of inactivity
-- ✅ Provides panic wipe functionality to instantly destroy all local data
+- ✅ Provides panic wipe functionality to instantly destroy all cloud data
 - ✅ Tracks failed login attempts and auto-wipes after 5 failures
+- ✅ **Automatically syncs all data to secure cloud storage in real-time**
+- ✅ **Accessible from any device with your PIN**

 **What This App Does NOT Do:**
 - ❌ Never stores or handles full card numbers
 - ❌ Never stores or handles CVV/CVC codes
-- ❌ Never communicates with any backend or external APIs
-- ❌ Never syncs data to the cloud
+- ❌ Never shares your data with third parties
-- ❌ Never exports data (security by design)
+- ❌ Never makes your data publicly accessible

 **Important:** This tool is designed for organizing card metadata and personal spending tracking only.
 Keep your actual full card numbers and CVVs in a proper password manager or secure vault.